 the Gospels chose their own words to tell their stories, they were not going

-citations.
-So as long as the words are an approximation of what was said, it is
+or similar phrases.
+So as long as the words are an approximation of what was

-see errors where there is none, because they fail to understand the differences
+errors where there is none, because they fail to understand the differences in

 5. Translation.
 Some of the

 problems in the Bible are actually problems with the translation not with the